Mamie Cadden: Cultural depictions

-In 1994, she was the subject of two episodes of RTÉ television documentaries, one in the series entitled Thou Shalt not Kill, which examined and dramatised famous Irish murder cases under the title "The body in Hume Street", and on Monday 18 November 2007, an episode of the RTÉ television documentary series Scannal featured the case under the title "Scannal: Nurse Mamie Cadden".
+In 1994, she was the subject of two episodes of RTÉ television documentaries, one in the series entitled Thou Shalt not Kill, which examined and dramatised famous Irish murder cases under the title "The body in Hume Street", and on Monday 18 November 2007, an episode of the RTÉ television documentary series Scannal featured the case under the title "Scannal: Nurse Mamie Cadden", which framed her as a complex woman who had a life that reflected the difficulties of Ireland's restriction on reproductive rights.
+The 2016 play "Our Lady of Last Resort" by Sorcha Hegarty paints Cadden as a ghost in the Shelbourne hotel and as a criminal figure, but also as someone whose life and work exposed the contradictions and failures of Irish reproductive laws.
+The story places her in the Shelbourne Hotel, a well-known landmark in Dublin, and highlights the contrast between the respectable appearance of Irish society and its hidden truths.